Romanx/blog/input/about.md

 My name is Alex McAuliffe aka **Romanx**.
 I'm a software engineer who works mainly in C#/.Net although I dabble in a few languages JS, Java, Go to name a few although most of my work is in the .Net world.

-This blog is for rambling about open source projects i've been working on and other assorted things that cross my mind.
+This blog is for rambling about open source projects I've been working on and other assorted things that cross my mind.

 ---